ironwolf86/RP4Win/README.md

 # What Does This Do?

-RP4Win is a batch script tool used to setup a RetroPie-like environment on Windows Operating Systems.
+RP4Win is a batch script tool used to setup a RetroPie-like environment on Windows Operating Systems.<br/>
 You can use EmulationStation as a desktop application, or you can setup a Windows machine to be a dedicated Emulator Machine.

 **This tool _DOES NOT_ include ROM or BIOS files, they need to be supplied by the end user. (that would be whoever is actually reading this...)**